pictograms.info

 In the studies of Collins, Lerner & Pierman (1982) as well as Collins & Lerner (1983) the AIGA variant received a very small percentage of correct answers and simply was not recognized without the benefit of prior familiarization.
 Already expecting this effect the authors of the AIGA symbol signs project recommended to add the appropriate word (EXIT in the U.S.) to overcome that problem.

-The ICOGRADA versions shown at the top of the table reached the best scores of all variants included in the ISO 1979/80 Test Series (Easterby & Graydon, 1981), while the 92/58/EEC version with the human figure running towards a doorway received more than 40 % of insufficient responses.
+The ICOGRADA versions shown in the upper part of the table reached the best scores of all variants included in the ISO 1979/80 Test Series (Easterby & Graydon, 1981), while the 92/58/EEC version with the human figure running towards a doorway received more than 40 % of insufficient responses.

 Note: Some states/countries require that exit signs are colored red, despite the fact that the usage of color red in signage usually implies stop, danger with high risk of injury or death, and also prohibited actions, while the color green implies safe place and actions.
 Kinateder et al (2018) showed that egress behavior differs from verbal report: even though subjects associated red with emergency they ran towards the green marked door in a simulated fire evacuation scenario.